Unlearn

 Their beliefs become your religion

 Religion, from Latin religare ‘to bind’ is a unified field of belief.
-It doesn’t have to be connected with the church or god or anything outherworldly.
-It’s a set of beliefs that you are holding on to.
+It doesn’t have to involve a church or god.
+It’s a set of beliefs you hold on to.

-And the funny part is, whatever you got used believing in, you will find the evidence for it.
-Then all superficial evidence will be used to support your beliefs.
+The funny part: whatever you’re used to believing, you’ll find evidence for it.
+Then all superficial evidence goes to support your existing beliefs.

 It’s even more ridiculous with superstitions.
 You can’t really prove them wrong.
 Because they are not based on logic: